How to Draw Anime and Manga Noses

-If you would like more information on how to position the nose on the head you can check the How to Draw an Anime Girl’s Head and Face tutorial.
+If you would like more information on how to position the nose and other facial features on the head you can check the How to Draw an Anime Girl’s Head and Face tutorial.

 Some defining feature of anime and manga noses are that they tend to be small and pointy with details like the nostrils often not drawn at all.
 Of course there are also quite a few variation to the style some of which are shown above.

-For this tutorial we will split the noses into tree main types:
+For this tutorial the noses will be split into tree main types:

 - Basic nose drawn with just lines